 "Foundations for Art" is on a college level and has now been expanded to include both the beginning and intermediate levels It teaches you everything you need to know to compose and create complex realistic Three Dimensional looking illustrations using a variety of media.

 By popular demand, I have also added remedial lessons, we start with the value scale, (black to grey to white) blending techniques, basic shading techniques, drawing shapes like cones and boxes and shading those.
 You CANNOT get more basic than that.
 We move on at your own pace to more complex work- a portrait.
 Advanced students fly through the early parts, others take weeks, months or even years.
-The course is like a workbook and is self-paced with NO time limit.
+The course is self-paced with NO time limit.

 See our syllabus; "Topics covered in Units 1-15: Foundations for Art" below...